Create a Task

 Checklist:

-- Check the inputs from the brief.
+- Check the inputs from the requirements document.

 - Fill in the proposal template.

-- Add dates and price.
+- Add dates and terms.

 - Attach the final version.